 When I attended middle and high school in the late 1950s and early 1960s, I was able to attain straight "A's" in all of my academic subjects.
-At that time, I attended small town schools in southeastern Wisconsin.
+At that time, I attended small-town schools in southeastern Wisconsin.
 I went to grades seven and eight at a Catholic grade school in Waterford, and a four-year public high school in Burlington.
 All of my classes were small with no more than 20 students in any class.
 There were only 500 students in my high school.

 When I went away to college at the University of Wisconsin in 1962, however, I struggled to make "B's."
 This was because I had more competition in the classroom, larger classes, very little personal contact with professors and teaching assistants, and had to do higher-level critical thinking.

 In this article, I share the strategies I used to become a straight-A student and wind up as valedictorian of my graduating class.

 You Don't Have to Be a Genius

 Any individual of average intelligence is capable of becoming a straight-A student.
 I make this statement based on critical thinking skills and personal experience.
 While I was attending high school, students were using only the critical skills of acquiring knowledge and comprehension in their courses.
 Very few subjects required the student to apply what they learned to life experiences.
 Furthermore, the higher thinking skills of analysis, synthesis, and evaluation were seldom used.

 I was good at memorizing facts and formulas, but when it came to applying that knowledge and comprehension, I didn't do that well on the SAT, a physics aptitude test, and in many college courses.